 (j) Any Liability of Seller related to the Assets under any Environmental Law which first arose prior to or is related to actions occurring on or prior to the Closing Date;

 (k) Any Liability of Seller listed as an Account Payable or debt amount owed.
-At the Closing Date, in conjunction with this Transaction, Seller shall warrant to Purchaser that all Accounts Payable and debt amounts, as of that date, are current and with a zero balance, unless excluded and agreed to in writing by Purchaser;
+At the Closing Date, in conjunction with this Transaction, Seller shall warrant to purchaser that all Accounts Payable and debt amounts, as of that date, are current and with a zero balance, unless excluded and agreed to in writing by Purchaser; and

 1.6 Purchase Consideration.

-1.6.1 Escrow Deposit
+1.6.1 Escrow Deposit.